nkrkv/xod/docs/tutorial/12-help/README.md

 same tutorial there.
 </div>

-Actually, we were lucky in the previous patch.
-The range of values from `pot` (0–1) matched the range accepted by the servo node.
+Actually, we were lucky in the previous patch because the range of values from `pot` (0–1) matched the range accepted by the `servo` node.
 However, that doesn’t always happen.
-Often value ranges on different nodes are incompatible, and we need to match them.
+Often, value ranges on different nodes are incompatible, and we need to match them.

 ![Patch](./patch.png)